 Server Room Smoke Detection

 Additional smoke detectors in the server room will ensure IT staff has as much notice as possible in the event of a fire.
-This allows responsible personnel to begin implementing disaster recovery procedures as early as possible, minimising overall downtime.
+This allows responsible personnel to begin implementing disaster recovery procedures as early as possible, minimizing overall downtime.

 Server Room Camera Surveillance

 CCTV cameras are a great way to provide security for the server room.
-They not only provide video footage of specific event like door opens, motion detection, etc, they also act as a visual deterrent to criminals.
+They not only provide video footage of specific events like door opens, motion detection, etc, they also act as a visual deterrent to criminals.
 The clear sharp pictures can be sent to IT staff anywhere via e-mail, FTP, MMS, or streamed directly to a cell phone.